 Youth Leadership offers the perfect outlet for community members to volunteer short-term.
 We welcome groups or individuals to visit YLP activities to engage with our children about possible career paths, college majors, or other life-skill inspiration.
 Your story may be exactly what a struggling child needs to hear!
 Interested visitors may contact us at IowaChildrenOfPromise@gmail.com to schedule.

 Youth Leadership is offered at no cost to the youth or their families.
 Family-fun activities such as University of Iowa sporting events, arts and cultural events, and family potlucks are offered several times during the year.
 Free transportation is provided to all Youth Leadership activities.

 Our Summer Enrichment Program, what we call “Summer Camp,” is a five-week daytime camp that focuses on educating young people about the dangers of risky behavior, the importance of community stewardship, and building healthy social skills.
 University of Iowa student athletes work as counselors in the program, and act as inspiring role models for our youth.
 Research-based curriculums are integrated into the program design.

 “If I did not come to Children of Promise Youth Leadership’s summer camp I would probably spend my time getting into trouble and doing bad things, hang out with the wrong people.
 This is a great place for kids that have had a hard time.” ~ Child of Promise, 8th grader

 Small Group Mentoring

-Groups of four to six youth meet at least every other week with an assigned staff member.
-The groups focus on peer relationships and building social skills, involvement in the community through service and participation in community activities, exploring healthy safe recreational activities during out of school time.
+Small groups of four youth meet at least every other week with a Youth Leadership staff member or community volunteer mentor.
+The groups focus on peer relationships, building social skills, the importance of volunteering in their community, and healthy recreational activities when school is out.